bpradiip/bpradiip/README.md

 ### Want to work together?

-If you're interested in working together on a project or just want to chat, feel free to hit me up at [info@pradipbanjara.com.np](mailto:info@pradipbanjara.com.np)!
+If you're interested in working together on a project I would love to hear from you!
+Wheather you have a project in mind, want to collaborate, or simply have a question, feel free to reach out to me at [info@pradipbanjara.com.np](mailto:info@pradipbanjara.com.np)!

 </div>